-The Dirty Girls Messenger Bags are available, and can be sent worldwide, with a donation of €100 When ordering your bag, please add a delivery address.
-Remember that each bag is an individual design, but if you have a strong colour preference let us know.
-Carrying your bag will demonstrate and open conversations about your support for people who have become refugees.
+The Dirty Girls One Small Bags are available, and can be sent worldwide, with a donation of €100 for two One Small Bags.
+When making your donation, please add your delivery address.
+Remember that each bag is an individual design.
+Carrying your bag will open conversations and demonstrate your support for people who have become refugees.

-Dirty Girls collaborates with Thistle Farms, who initiated and maintain a weaving project with refugees in Greece.
+Dirty Girls collaborates with the social enterprise, Love Welcomes, which initiated and maintains a weaving project with refugee women in Greece.

-Welcome Mats are woven from washed damaged blankets and the material from life vests.
+Welcome Mats and other household items are woven from washed damaged blankets and the material from life vests.

 This project serves as a symbol of acceptance and solidarity with refugees.